Clicky

 PGR 4 screen

 Bizarre Creations’ Project Gotham Racing series has always masterfully toed the line between out-and-out arcade racing and actual driving simulations.
 And now, with the fourth installment in the series and second for the Xbox 360, Bizarre is adding motorcycles to the mix.
 Yes, the road isn’t just for four-wheelers anymore, as the scruffier set can now take to the streets of St. Petersburg, Shanghai, and Macao (to name a few cities) and snatch up those elusive Kudos.
-Throw in dynamic weather effects and a revamped career mode, and you’ve got the 360 PGR that we should have gotten the first time around.
+Throw in dynamic weather effects and a revamped career mode, and you’ve got the 360 PGR that we should have gotten the [i]first[/i] time around.
 Better late than never, I suppose.

 PGR 4 speeds onto the Xbox 360 in North America on October 2nd, and in Europe on October 12th.